eyas-ranjous/sort-algorithms-js/README.md

 npm install
 ```

-then, run it for an n numbers with a comma-separated algorithms
+then, run it for an n randomly generated numbers with a comma-separated algorithms

 Example